Serbia in the Eurovision Song Contest 2013

-Serbia participated in the Eurovision Song Contest 2013 with the song "Ljubav je svuda" written by Saša Milošević Mare and Marina Tucaković.
+Serbia was represented at the Eurovision Song Contest 2013 with the song "Ljubav je svuda" written by Saša Milošević Mare and Marina Tucaković.
 The song was performed by Moje 3, which among its members included Nevena Božović who had previously represented Serbia in the Junior Eurovision Song Contest in 2007 where she placed third with the song "Piši mi".
 The Serbian national broadcaster, Radio Television of Serbia (RTS) organised the national final Beosong 2013 in order to select the Serbian entry for the 2013 contest in Malmö, Sweden.
 The national final consisted of two shows: a semi-final and a final on 2 and 3 March 2013, respectively.
 Fifteen entries competed in the semi-final where a public televote selected the top five to qualify to the final.
 The five qualifiers competed in the final which resulted in "Ljubav je svuda" performed by Moje 3 as the winner entirely by a public televote.

 Serbia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2013.
 Performing as the closing entry during the show in position 16, "Ljubav je svuda" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Serbia placed eleventh out of the 16 participating countries in the semi-final with 46 points.